The Price Is Right

 The Price Is Right is an American television game show.
 A 1972 revival by Mark Goodson and Bill Todman of their 1956–1965 show of the same name, the new version adds many distinctive gameplay elements.
 Contestants compete in a variety of games to determine the prices of products or prizes which they may win.
-These contestants are selected from the studio audience, and are called onstage to compete by the announcer using the show's catch phrase of "come on down!"
+These contestants are selected from the studio audience and are called onstage to compete by the announcer using the show's catchphrase of "come on down!"

 The program premiered September 4, 1972, on CBS.
 Bob Barker was the series's longest-running host from its debut until his retirement in June 2007, when Drew Carey took over.
 Johnny Olson was the show's original announcer, holding this role until just before his death in 1985.
 He was replaced by Rod Roddy, who remained with the show until just before his own death in late 2003.
-Rich Fields took over as announcer in 2004, and was replaced with George Gray in 2011.
+Rich Fields took over as announcer in 2004 and was replaced with George Gray in 2011.
 The show has featured numerous models as prize presenters, most notably Anitra Ford, Janice Pennington, Dian Parkinson, Holly Hallstrom, and Kathleen Bradley.

 The Price Is Right has aired over 10,000 episodes since its debut.
 It is the longest-running game show in the United States and is one of the longest-running network series in United States television history.
 The 53rd season premiered on September 23, 2024, with both a daytime and primetime episode, and its 10,000th episode aired on February 26, 2025.

 On March 2, 2022, it was announced that The Price Is Right would be inducted into the NAB Broadcasting Hall of Fame.
 Host Drew Carey and executive producer Evelyn Warfel accepted the award at The Achievement in Broadcasting Awards on the NAB Show main stage in Las Vegas on April 24, 2022.

-Beginning with season 54, which premiered in September 2025, The Price is Right became the longest running game show in the world, surpassing Chilean television show Sábado Gigante, which aired 53 seasons from 1962 until 2015.
+Beginning with season 54, which premiered in September 2025, The Price Is Right became the longest running game show in the world, surpassing the Chilean variety show Sábado Gigante, which aired 53 seasons from 1962 until 2015.

 Gameplay

 The gameplay of the show consists of four distinct competition elements, in which preliminary contestants (nine in most episodes) are eventually narrowed to two finalists who compete in the game's final element, the "Showcases".
+All elements of the show are based around identifying the prices of products.